-Completion of construction and application of the water shall be made within five years of the date of permit issuance.
-If beneficial use of permitted water has not been made before this date, the permittee may submit an application for extension of time, which may be approved based upon the merit of the application.
+Construction shall be completed and the permitted volume of water shall be stored within five years of the date of permit issuance.
+If additional time is needed, the permittee may submit an application for extension of time, which may be approved based upon the merit of the application.

-Within one year after making beneficial use of water, the permittee shall submit a claim of beneficial use, which includes a map and report, prepared by a Certified Water Rights Examiner.
+Within one year after storage of water, the permittee shall submit a claim of beneficial use, which includes a map and report, prepared by a Certified Water Rights Examiner.

-Issued , 2008
+Issued